 Lechuguilla Cave used to like to trade around the title of the deepest cave in the United States, but now it defiantly sits here in second place at 1604 feet.
 It is named after a spiny plant that often nicks hikers unawares, and this is because of a surprise to be found in this cave.

 The surprise is a deep pit called Boulder Falls with a depth of 150 feet and tends to let rocks come loose and fall while people try to climb along it.
 The cave has been known since 1914 but wasn’t fully accessed until 1986.

-To explore Lechuguilla cave, one must wear a wetsuit tough enough to withstand sharp rocks and be ready to contort themselves through it.
+To explore Lechuguilla Cave, one must wear a wetsuit tough enough to withstand sharp rocks and be ready to contort through it.
 The opening to this deadly cave is locked, and the public is not allowed access to it, only experts.
 This is for safety reasons.

 3. Virgil the Turtle’s Great House Cave